-Special Olympics New Zealand (SONZ) is National Sports Organisation responsible for the execution of the SOI mission and objectives in Aotearoa.
-SONZ is responsible for the policies and procedures which govern and quide its operations and those of its member clubs.
+Special Olympics New Zealand (SONZ) is the National Organisation responsible for the execution of the SOI mission and objectives in Aotearoa.
+SONZ is responsible for the policies and procedures which govern and guide its operations and those of its affiliated clubs.
 While SONZ has autonomy over many elements of programme delivery in New Zealand, some principles and regulations are determined by SOI.

-SONZ member clubs are responsible for the local execution and achievement of SOI's global mission to provide year-round sports training and competition for their athletes.
+Affiliated Special Olympics clubs are responsible for the local execution and achievement of SOI's global mission to provide year-round sports training and competition for their athletes.
 Clubs are autonomous entities responsible for their own functioning and operations, with support from SONZ and within SONZ and SOI parameters.